Colorectal Cancer in Colorado

 Colorectal Cancer Screening Guidelines

 Regular screening, beginning at age 50, is the key to preventing colorectal cancer.
 The U.S. Preventive Services Task Force (USPSTF) recommends that adults age 50 to 75 be screened for colorectal cancer.
 This recommendation is in process of being changed to age 45 to start screening.
 The USPSTF recommends that adults age 76 to 85 ask their doctor if they should be screened.
-The USPSTF is currently reviewing guidance to lower the screening age to 45 years old.
+As of May 2021, the USPSTF recommends that screening start at age 45 years old.

 When Should I Begin to Get Screened?